KashmiraKor/Netflix-Movies-And-TV-Shows-Clustering/README.md

 - duration: The duration (in minutes or seasons) of the TV show or movie.
 - listed_in: The categories or genres the TV show or movie belongs to.
 - description: A brief description or summary of the TV show or movies.

+## Conclusion

+In our project, we embarked on a comprehensive exploration of a dataset comprising 7787 records and 12 attributes from Netflix, with a primary focus on addressing missing values and conducting insightful exploratory data analysis (EDA).

+### Key Insights:
+Our analysis revealed intriguing trends within the dataset.
+Notably, we observed that Netflix boasts a vast collection of movies compared to TV shows, with a notable surge in the acquisition of shows originating from the United States.

+### Feature Selection and Transformation:
+To effectively cluster the shows, we strategically selected six pivotal attributes: director, cast, country, genre, rating, and description, all of which were categorical variables.
+We transformed these attributes into a 9000-feature TF-IDF vectorization.
+To mitigate the curse of dimensionality, we employed Principal Component Analysis (PCA), reducing the components to 2500 while retaining over 80% of the variance.

+### Clustering Analysis:
+Utilizing K-Means and Agglomerative clustering algorithms, we endeavored to group the shows based on their inherent similarities.
+The elbow method in K-Means analysis confirmed the optimal number of clusters to be 6.
+However, Silhouette score analysis suggested 5 clusters.
+In Agglomerative clustering, the optimal number of clusters was again determined to be 6, which we vividly visualized using a dendrogram.

+### Recommender System Development:
+Building upon our clustering efforts, we developed a sophisticated content-based recommender system.
+Leveraging the similarity matrix derived through cosine similarity, our system offers personalized recommendations tailored to the user's viewing history.
+By analyzing the types of shows the user has watched, it furnishes ten top-notch suggestions, empowering users to delve into captivating content aligned with their preferences.